TRIQS/cthyb/doc/guide/settingparameters.rst

 From this plot you see that for :math:`l > 30`, the value of the coefficient is of the order of the statistical noise.
 There is therefore no information in the coefficients with :math:`l > 30` and one can set ``n_l = 30`` for the following runs.
-Of course, if you will use more statistics or a larger number of cores, you may have to reajust this value.
+Of course, if you are going to use more statistics or a larger number of cores, you may have to readjust this value.